Image via threestooges.com

 In any event, the broadsheet reached out to the Massachusetts State Ethics Commission for comment, however, it was advised by a spokesperson for the commission that he could neither affirm nor deny the agency’s involvement given confidentiality requirements,

-In turn, such would at least suggest that perhaps Ethics is still pondering things, including perhaps submitting a criminal referral to the Massachusetts Attorney General for further review and possible prosecution.
+In turn, such would at least suggest that perhaps Ethics is still pondering things, including to perhaps opt to submit a referral to the Massachusetts Attorney General for further review and possible prosecution.

-Accordingly, the Quarry has submitted a Public Records request to the Ethics Commission if for no other reason to obtain a sense if these pay raise griftings may still under review and so report an update to its ever-growing legions of loyal readers as might be appropriate.
+Accordingly, the Quarry has submitted a Public Records request to the Ethics Commission if for no other reason to obtain a sense if these pay raise griftings may still under review and thus the Quarry will report updates to its ever-growing legions of loyal readers as might be appropriate.

-And in the meanwhile, neither the mayor nor the city council president have indicated that there are any plans to formally address the problems with the offending pay raise ordinances either by voiding them or at least amending their text.
+And in the meanwhile, neither the mayor nor the city council president have indicated that there are any plans to formally address the problems with the offending pay raise ordinances either by duly voiding them or at least amending their text.s

 QQ disclaimer